 Supplemental assessment tools

 Cardiac stress testing may be necessary to evaluate exercise tolerance and ischemic threshold.
-Graded exercise testing assesses the patient’s ability to tolerate increased physical activity, and helps establish appropriate limits for exercise therapy.
-The six-minute-walk test (6MWT) provides information about functional capacity, clinical improvements and prognosis.9 The distance one is able to walk over 6 minutes on a hard, flat surface.
-Cardiac function can be assessed in patients with lower extremity impairments by using an arm or wheelchair ergometer.
+Graded exercise testing assesses the patient’s ability to tolerate increased physical activity and helps establish appropriate limits for exercise therapy.
+The six-minute-walk test (6MWT) which is the distance walked over six minutes on a hard, flat surface, provides information about functional capacity, clinical improvements and prognosis.12 Functional capacity can be assessed in patients with lower extremity impairments by using an arm or wheelchair ergometer.
 An extra wide treadmill may accommodate patients requiring wheelchairs for mobility.
-For patients who cannot perform adequate exercise, a pharmacologic stress test is indicated (Persantine, adenosine, dobutamine).
+For patients who cannot perform adequate exercise, a pharmacologic stress test can be used if no contraindications (ie, Persantine, adenosine, dobutamine).

 Early predictions of outcomes

 Another important predictor of negative outcome in cardiac rehabilitation is clinical depression.
-This has been associated to variance in aerobic capacity and adherence to the rehabilitation program.13
+This has been associated to variance in aerobic capacity and adherence to the rehabilitation program.17

 Social role and social support system

-Cardiac rehabilitation is underutilized in the United States.17 It is estimated that only 10%-20% of the eligible patients actually participate in cardiac rehabilitation each year.18 Women are significantly less likely than men to be referred for cardiac rehabilitation, and women with lower income are even less likely to be referred.
+Cardiac rehabilitation is underutilized in the United States.23 It is estimated that only 10%-20% of the eligible patients actually participate in cardiac rehabilitation each year.24 Women are significantly less likely than men to be referred for cardiac rehabilitation, and women with lower income are even less likely to be referred.
 Hispanic and black patients are less likely to be referred for cardiac rehabilitation than whites.

 Available or current treatment guidelines